Mimi Chakraborty: Career

-Mimi Chakraborty was a model before starting her acting career.
+Chakraborty worked was a model before starting her acting career.
 She participated in Femina Miss India.
 Her acting debut was with Champion.

 Her second project was a TV serial Gaaner Oparey, produced by Ideas Creations.
 It aired on Star Jalsha from 28 June 2010 to 16 April 2011.
 Ideas Creations, the production house of Prosenjit Chatterjee together with Star Jalsha launched the mega-serial Gaaner Oparey to pay tribute to Rabindranath Tagore on the 150th anniversary of his birth.
 The likes of Rituparno Ghosh (who was initial scriptwriter of Gaaner Oparey), Debojyoti Mishra (music director), and other noted personalities from the film industry were involved with the project.

 Her debut film Bapi Bari Jaa was released on 7 December 2012.

 Gaaner Oparey

 Gaaner Oparey, was the musical journey between two artists, Bohemian Gora and traditional Pupe and their love and in the whole process reinventing Tagore's "music".
 The story revolved around a girl called Pupe from an orthodox Tagore-worshipping family and Gora, an extremely talented but care-free lad, who keeps on experimenting with Rabindra Sangeet.
-This TV show marks the beginning of a year-long celebration of 150th birth anniversary of Kabiguru Rabindranath Tagore.

 Chakraborty portrayed the role of Pupe, a very talented singer, belonging to an orthodox Tagore worshipping family, who used to sing Rabindra Sangeet in traditional form in concurrence with her family values.
 She was brilliant in all the emotions and made Pupe iconic.